joshnuss/phoenix_svelte_rollup_example/README.md

 Demo of setting up [Svelte](https://svelte.dev) + [Rollup](https://rollupjs.org).

-For step by step guide, see [Full Instruction](https://dev.to/joshnuss/setup-phoenix-with-svelte-rollup-36dk)
+For step by step guide, see [dev.to post](https://dev.to/joshnuss/setup-phoenix-with-svelte-rollup-36dk)

 ## Development